 Theory of Music I is an introduction to music theory and the study of harmony with emphasis on the rudiments of music.
 The class includes the study of sight-singing and music dictation in laboratory meetings.
+Students will develop the ability to apply organizational patterns of music in both aural, verbal, and visual analyses, and capability with musical forms, processes, and structures in order to acquire a rudimentary capacity to create original or derivative music.
+Over the course of the four-course sequence students will acquire sufficient understanding of and capability with musical forms, processes, and structures to use this knowledge for composing, performing, analyzing music, and producing scholarly work.
 Class meetings include three lectures and one laboratory per week.

-MUS 132: Theory of Music II
+MUS 132 : Theory of Music II

 Theory of Music II is a continued study of harmony with emphasis on the rudiments of music and basic four-part writing.
 The class includes the study of sight-singing and music dictation in laboratory meetings.
+Students will develop the ability to apply organizational patterns of music in both aural, verbal, and visual analyses, and capability with musical forms, processes, and structures in order to acquire a rudimentary capacity to create original or derivative music.
+Over the course of the fourcourse sequence students will acquire sufficient understanding of and capability with musical forms, processes, and structures to use this knowledge for composing, performing, analyzing music, and producing scholarly work.
 Class meetings include three lectures and one laboratory per week.

-MUS 133: Music Appreciation
+MUS 133 : Music Appreciation

 Music Appreciation is designed for non-music majors and requires no previous musical experience.
 It covers the basics elements of music and active listening and broadly surveys Western Art Music and World Music from the Middle Ages through present day.
+Credits 3